dyang12/Word-Chainer/README.md

 Word Chainer Program

-Word Chainer starts by prompting a user for a starting word and an ending word.
-From the starting word, the program creates a tree branching out through each adjacent child until the ending word is found.
-All words that have been visited are held within an array so that no infinite loops are created within the tree.
-If a path is found, the program prints out the shortest path that is found to the word by using a breadth-first search.
+Word Chainer creates a tree of many word chains from the root (initial word) until the target word is found, then finds the shortest path from the root to the target word using a breadth-first search.

+TreeNode is an implementation of a tree data structure that can have zero to many children that can be searched using predefined methods for depth-first and bread-first algorithm.